-The student modelers described below were participants in the "Connected Mathematics" (Wilensky, 1993, 1995) and, principally, the "Making sense of Complex Phenomena" (MSCP) (Wilensky, 1997a, 2001) projects in which students learn about complex systems through construction of agent-based models of these systems.
-The goals of the MSCP project are to construct computational toolkits that enable students to model complex systems, to study students engaged in using these toolkits and to make sense of their behavioral dynamics.
+The student modelers described in this article were participants in the Connected Mathematics (Wilensky, 1993, 1995) and, principally, the Making Sense of Complex Phenomena (MSCP; Wilensky, 1997b, 2001) projects in which students learn about complex systems through construction of agent-based models of these systems.
+The goals of the MSCP project are to construct computational toolkits that enable students to model complex systems, to study students engaged in using these toolkits, and to make sense of their behavioral dynamics.
 Research has documented the difficulties people have in making sense of emergent phenomena, global patterns that arise from distributed interactions, central to the study of complex systems.
-We have labeled the constellation of difficulties in understanding emergent phenomena and constructing distributed explanations of such phenomena the deterministic/centralized mindset (Resnick, 1996, Resnick & Wilensky, 1993; Wilensky & Resnick, 1995, 1999).
-In the MSCP project we have worked with a wide variety of students, ranging from middle school students to graduate student researchers as well as both pre-service and in-service teachers, on moving beyond this mindset to a richer understanding of the dynamics of complex systems.
+We have labeled the constellation of difficulties in understanding emergent phenomena and constructing distributed explanations of such phenomena the deterministic-centralized mindset (Resnick, 1996; Resnick & Wilensky, 1993; Wilensky & Resnick, 1995, 1999).
+In the MSCP project we have worked with a wide variety of students, ranging from middle school students to graduate student researchers as well as both preservice and in-service teachers, on moving beyond this mindset to a richer understanding of the dynamics of complex systems.
 The primary research sites are two urban Boston high schools.
 Students from these schools participated in the project as part of their classroom work.
-Undergraduates and pre-service teachers participated in the context of teacher education courses at Tufts University.
-Some students participated through informal contexts, pursuing modeling investigations in after-school settings or at the laboratory, housed at the project site, the Center for Connected Learning and Computer-Based Modeling (then at Tufts University, now moved to Northwestern University).
+Undergraduates and preservice teachers participated in the context of teacher education courses at Tufts University.
+Some students participated through informal contexts, pursuing modeling investigations in afterschool settings or at the laboratory, housed at the project site, the Center for Connected Learning and Computer-Based Modeling (then at Tufts University, now moved to Northwestern University).
 In the classroom context, students, typically, were involved in an extended classroom modeling project led by the classroom teacher and assisted by project researchers.
 The role of the researchers was to document student work through videotaping and field notes and to support students and teachers in the use of project materials and modeling languages.
-Examples of such support included bringing in books and websites that might be useful to the modelers and disseminating interesting cases as potential sources of models.
-Project researchers also engaged students in structured activities (including participatory simulations not involving the computer (Resnick & Wilensky, 1998)) that would foster reflection on the concept of emergence.
+Examples of such support included bringing in books and Web sites that might be useful to the modelers and disseminating interesting cases as potential sources of models.
+Project researchers also engaged students in structured activities (including participatory simulations not involving the computer; Resnick & Wilensky, 1998) that would foster reflection on the concept of emergence.
 They also provided support to students and teachers on the syntax of the modeling language.
-The computational models described in this paper were built in an agent-based (aka multi-agent or object-based parallel) modeling language called StarLogoT (Wilensky, 1997b).5
+The computational models described in this article were built in an agent-based (also known as multiagent or object-based parallel) modeling language called StarLogoT (Wilensky, 1997a).5 Re-

-5 StarLogoT is one of several variants of the StarLogo modeling language (Resnick, 1994, 1996; Resnick & Wilensky, 1993; Wilensky & Resnick, 1999) - an extended version of MacStarLogo.
-StarLogoT and the models
+5StarLogoT is one of several variants of the StarLogo modeling language (Resnick, 1994, 1996; Resnick & Wilensky, 1993; Wilensky & Resnick, 1999)-an extended version of MacStarLogo.
+StarLogoT and the models described in this article can be downloaded from ccl.northwestern.edu/cm/.
+Updated and more complete NetLogo versions of these models can be downloaded from ccl. northwestern.edu/netlogo/models.

-Recently, the first author has developed another agent-based modeling language, NetLogo (Wilensky, 1999b), that is a (more sophisticated) successor to StarLogoT.
-The models described herein have been converted to NetLogo.6 As NetLogo is the more recent and more powerful environment, for the remainder of this paper we refer to NetLogo and not to StarLogoT.
+cently, Uri Wilensky developed another agent-based modeling language, NetLogo (Wilensky, 1999b), that is a (more sophisticated) successor to StarLogoT.
+The models described herein have been converted to NetLogo.6 As NetLogo is the more recent and more powerful environment, for the remainder of this article we refer to NetLogo and not to StarLogoT.
 In the next section, we describe the workings of the NetLogo language and its advantages for modeling biological phenomena.